GiRumSam174/Briscola/README.md

 An easy to play, offline version of Briscola that plays well on your smartphone in portrait or landscape mode.
+It's just you versus your CPU.

 No adds and no special permission requirements!